joco25/reframe/README.md

-# ExpensMan
-React based application for managing personal expenses. based on: @reframe
 # reframe
+Personal React based mini framework with firebase authentication setup along with other features for quick project prototyping